JorgeX/gatsby-theme-novela/README.md

 That's it.
 You will now have subscription boxes on each of your Posts.
 To disable the subscription box on individual Posts you can set `subscription: false` on the Post.

 You can shadow the Subscription component to customize the text displayed.
-It is recommneded to copy and paste the current component and only alter the text.
+It is recommended to copy and paste the current component and only alter the text.

 You will want to override it here: